In 1990, Maya White Sparks (then known as Toni White) founded the Spiral Grove with the help of an eclectic group of earth-loving

 for their contributions to our community.)

-has again taken up the quest to become a non-profit organization.
+the community [took] up the quest to become a non-profit organization.
 The Grove Council has approved a revised name, mission,

 and by-laws.
 The Grove’s Visioning and Manifestation Committee, with the leadership of Cellina Rhiannon Whiteflame and

 Glasshawk, has been meeting and articulating the many projects the community would like to see, e.g. a self-sustaining, model

 eco-village to educate people in green living; a spiritual school; interfaith temple; an archives, library, and research center;